-- A. The plan and report demonstrate how the proposed development and stormwater facilities will accomplish the purpose statements of this chapter; - B. The plan and report meet the requirements of the Public Works Stormwater and Grading Design Standards adopted by resolution under Section 13.12.020 - C. The storm drainage design within the proposed development includes provisions to adequately control runoff from all public and private streets and roof, footing, and area drains and ensures future extension of the current drainage system.
+- A. The plan and report demonstrate how the proposed development and stormwater management facilities will accomplish the purpose statements of this chapter; - B. The plan and report meet the requirements of the Public Works Stormwater and Grading Design Standards adopted by resolution under Error!
+Hyperlink referencenot valid.
+Section 13.12.020